 HANGING TIP: Aim to have the centre of the painting at eye level.

-Use the hooks provided to hang the frameless acrylic print.
-Space the hooks evenly along the wall if you have more than one hook (please use all hooks that are provided).
+Use the hooks provided to hang your acrylic print. (please use all hooks that are provided).

 Use a soft damp cloth to clean your acrylic